microsoft/TypeScript-Node-Starter/README.md

 Additionally you should see the email associated with your account listed in the status bar at the bottom of VS Code.

 ### Build the app
-Building the app locally is required for this specific deployment method, so build the app however you normally do:
+Building the app locally is required for before a zip deploy because the App Service won't execute build tasks.
+Build the app however you normally would:
 - `ctrl + shift + b` - kicks off default build in VS Code
-    - `npm run build` from a terminal window
+- execute `npm run build` from a terminal window

 ### Zip deploy from VS Code
 1. Make sure your app is built, whatever is currently in your `dist` and `node_modules` folders will be the app that is deployed.